rust-br/rust-book-pt-br/src/ch09-02-recoverable-errors-with-result.md

 different ways</span>

-<span class="caption">Lista 9-5: Tratando diferentes tipos de erros de diversas
+<span class="caption">Listagem 9-5: Tratando diferentes tipos de erros de diversas
 maneiras</span>

 The type of the value that `File::open` returns inside the `Err` variant is